DavidBuchanan314/mst-test-suite/README.md

 A "canonical" CAR file is one where the blocks are stored in CID-sorted order.
 (NOTE: sorted on their byte representation!
 This is different to the sort of their string representation!).
 There should be no duplicate blocks, and no unnecessary blocks.

 atproto itself doesn't (currently) care about the order of blocks within a CAR, but sorting makes the test cases deterministic and easier to compare against.
+For validating your own test results (when a CAR is part of the reference result), it's up to you whether you parse the CAR and compare it logically, or serialise a canonical CAR and compare against my bytes.

 For these tests, the "root" of the CAR is the MST root, there is no commit object.